react-custom-portal/react-custom-portal/README.md

 ## react-custom-portal

-So if you want to render part of component markupin another place this is right for you.
+If you want to render part of your component markup in some another place this help you.
 It's a bit like html portal in react, but for general react markup.

 ```js